liamstask/usrsctp/Manual.md

 ## Configure AUTH and ADD-IP
-An important extension of SCTP is the dynamic address reconfiguration~\cite{addip}, also known as ADD-IP, which allows the changing of addresses during the lifetime of an association.
-For this feature the AUTH extension~\cite{auth} is necessary.
+An important extension of SCTP is the dynamic address reconfiguration (see [RFC 5061](http://tools.ietf.org/html/rfc5061)), also known as ADD-IP, which allows the changing of addresses during the lifetime of an association.
+For this feature the AUTH extension (see [RFC 4895](http://tools.ietf.org/html/rfc4895)) is necessary.

 #### usrsctp_sysctl_set_sctp_auto_asconf()
 If SCTP Auto-ASCONF is enabled, the peer is informed automatically when a new address